madgicweb/buddystream/readme.txt

 == Screenshots ==

 == ChangeLog ==

+= 2.5.11 =
+* Fixed php opening tags.
+* Fixed error when user does not have Facebook pages.

 = 2.5.10 =
 * Added general option to turn off all css including of BuddyStream (for complete own css styling)